VintageVeggies.com

 A shot of fruit in shipping boxes headed to your market.

 Ripening up so they are presentable and so you will buy them.
+This is not always left to biology and chance.
+Ethylene gas is introduced into the storage area to promote ripening.

 Examples of where the bulk ends up.